damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. **Technical interview (optional)**: As described on the [Jobs](/jobs/) page, certain positions require [technical interviews](/jobs/#technical-interview).
 1. **Further interviews** that would typically follow the reporting lines up to the CEO.
 So for instance, the technical interview would be by a co-worker, next interviews would be with the manager / team lead, executive team member, and then the CEO.
 See below for [sample questions](#interview-questions).
 The candidate should be interviewed by at least one female GitLab team member.
 1. **Reference calls (optional)**: Make [reference calls](#reference-calls) for promising candidates.
 This process can start at an earlier stage, but should happen before an offer is made.
 At minimum two reference calls should be completed - one to a manager, the other to a colleague.
 Move the candidate to the "Reference Call" stage in Workable, and ping the relevant person from People Ops to get it going.
-1. **CEO interview**: the CEO, as the primary culture carrier of the company, interviews all final round candidates and will extend an offer if he decides to hire the candidate.
-The hiring manager has [suggested an offer](#offer-authorization) internally at this stage.
+1. **CEO interview**: the CEO, as the primary culture carrier of the company, interviews all final round candidates.
+Before the CEO has the final call with the applicant the hiring manager will write the following info in an internal note in our ATS:
+    * if the candidate is the final choice or if there is another (or more) applicant(s) in the running for the position, and if there are any next steps when applicable,
+    * if the CEO can extend the offer at the end of their call, or if the hiring manager will do so,
+    * in case the CEO extends the offer; what the proposed offer from the hiring manager is.
-1. In case the CEO decides to make an **offer**, this can be done verbal during the call with the applicant, but is always followed quickly with the written offer as described in [the section on preparing offers and contracts](#prep-contracts).
+When the CEO makes the **offer**, this can be done verbal during the call with the applicant, but is always followed quickly with the written offer as described in [the section on preparing offers and contracts](#prep-contracts).
 1. People Ops will draft a contract based upon the written offer that was extended.
 1. Hiring manager follows up to ensure that the offer is accepted, and that the contract is signed.
 1. People Ops [starts the onboarding process](#move-to-onboarding).